 A Level and Pre-U Examinations

-Although the headline figures make for excellent reading (28% A*, 84.6% A*-B), what has mattered more than ever this year has been the transition of these pupils to their chosen universities and we are delighted that in excess of 90% of pupils have now been confirmed in their first choice places.
-This year 72% of Salopians have gone on to read for courses at Russell Group universities.
+Although the headline figures make for excellent reading (38.3% A*, 86.9% A*-B), what has mattered more than ever this year has been the transition of these pupils to their chosen universities and we are delighted that in excess of 85% of pupils have now been confirmed in their first choice places with several more meeting the conditions for their insurance offers.

 Again, the most remarkable feature of the cohort is its diversity – with pupils posting the highest possible results across the entire spectrum of disciplines – from creative subjects such as Art and Drama through to the Sciences and Humanities.

-For details of results by subject, please see A Level, Pre-U and GCSE results 2020 in detail.
+For details of results by subject, please see A Level and Pre-U results 2021 in detail.